-- 30. Obtain and inspect the Hospital's most recent documentation that it has backed up its critical data.
-If stored on a physical medium, confirm encryption on backups prior to transportation. - 31.
+- 33. Obtain and inspect the Hospital's most recent documentation that it has backed up its critical data.
+Observe evidence that such back up occurred within the past week.
+If stored on a physical medium, confirm encryption on backups prior to transportation. - 34.
 Obtain and inspect the Hospital's most recent documentation that it has tested/verified that its backups can be restored.
-Confirm that the test/verification was successfully performed within the past three months. - 32.
-Obtain a listing of the Hospital's computers currently in use.
-Select a sample of five computers and observe that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.
+Confirm that the test/verification was successfully performed within the past three months.